microzen/cse21_thegang/hw/assignment2.md

 ---
 ### Question 1
 (a) (Remember to explain your work.)
 Suppose you are giving out candy to trick-or-treaters.
 There is a group of 10 different trick-or-treaters that come to your door.
-You must give each of the 10 trick-or-treaters exacktly one candy.
+You must give each of the 10 trick-or-treaters exactly one candy.
 You have an unlimited supply of 6 different candy bars: Snickers, Milky way, 3 Musketeers, Almond Joy, Twix, Kit Kat.

 i.
 How many different ways can you hand out one candy bar to each of the 10 trick-or-treaters?

 There are 6 choices for each person, so the total number of distributions is

 $$6^{10}$$

 ii.
 How many different ways can you hand out one candy bar to each of the 10 trick-or-treaters if you hand out at least one candy bar of each variety?